MachSMT/MachSMT/README.md

 Script `demo.sh` performs the following steps:

 * Call `machsmt_build`
-    * Construct full learned models for the following logics and store them in directory `lib/`.
+    * Perform feature preprocessing and constructs full learned models for the following logics and store them in directory `lib/`.
         * BV in the Single Query Track (SQ)
         * QF_NRA in the Single Query Track (SQ)
         * UFNIA in the Unsat Core Track (UC)